Rust is quickly cementing itself as the language of choice for writing

 back to zsh

-other helper scripts that probably weren't working properly due to
+helper scripts that probably weren't working properly due to the lack

-the lack of POSIX compliance, a minor issues was having to keep
+of POSIX compliance, a minor issues was having to keep remembering to

-into a directory; I couldn't see any way to add custom completion
+I couldn't see any way to add custom completion currently, I'm sure

 Stop looking up open source licenses for your projects and then cut